acidhax/connect-redis-pubsub/Readme.md

     RedisStore.unsubscribe(sid, callback)

+## Known Issues
+  - The session object seems to be getting set multiple times - causing multiple publishes - looking for a way to mitigate this.

 ## Future Plans

   - Allow for one-time subscriptions (immediately unsubscribe once a the callback has been processed)
   - Integrate the subscription model right on the session objects stored within request with proper EventEmitter functionality
+  - Write some tests for the pubsub

 # License